Loan Officer Interview Questions

 Example: “Recently, a young family applied for a loan which was beyond their means.
 My job was to find a loan they could afford or move them in a new direction.
-I worked with several loan brokers who had access to funding, which was appropriate for this situation.
-We were able to get the family into their home using a loan which they could afford and service.”
+I worked with several loan brokers who had access to appropriate funding for this situation.
+We were able to get the family into their home using a loan and service they could afford.”

-Example: “When working with clients, I take the time to explain the loan application and approval process thoroughly.
-I answer any questions they may have and direct them to other resources, which will help them in obtaining the loan they are applying for.
+Example: “When working with clients, I take the time to thoroughly explain the loan application and approval process.
+I answer any questions they may have and direct them to other resources which will help them obtain the loan they are applying for.
 I also make myself available around the clock in case they have questions or need some reassurance.”

-Question: Can you tell me about a time when you worked with a client who’s risk assessment was high, but to whom you were able to provide a loan anyway?
+Question: Can you tell me about a time when you worked with a client whose risk assessment was high but to whom you were able to provide a loan anyway?